-1. The nursing facility shall be responsible for developing a Support Plan for individuals residing in nursing facilities.

-- 2. The SEP Agency shall develop the Person-Centered Support Plan (PCSP) for individuals not residing in nursing facilities within fifteen (15) working days after determination of program eligibility. - The SEP Agency shall: - a.
-Address the functional needs identified through the individual assessment; - b.
-Offer informed choices to the individual regarding the services and supports they receive and from whom, as well as the documentation of services needed, including type of service, specific functions to be performed, duration and frequency of service, type of provider and services needed but that may not be available; - c.
+- 1. The nursing facility shall be responsible for developing a support plan for individuals residing in nursing facilities. - 2.
+The SEP agency shall develop the Support Plan (SP) within fifteen (15) working days after determination of program eligibility. - 3.
+The SEP shall: - a.
+Address the functional needs identified through the individual assessment; - Offer informed choices to the individual regarding the services and supports they receive and from whom, as well as the documentation of services needed, including type of service, specific functions to be performed, duration and frequency of service, type of provider and services needed but that may not be available; - c.
 Include strategies for solving conflict or disagreement within the process, including clear conflict-of-interest guidelines for all planning participants; - d.
-Reflect cultural considerations of the individual and be conducted by providing information in plain language and in a manner that is accessible to individuals with disabilities and individuals who have limited English proficiency; - e.
-Formalize the Person-Centered Support Plan agreement, including appropriate physical or digital signatures, in accordance with program requirements; - f.
-Contain prior authorization for services, in accordance with program directives, including cost containment requirements; - g.
-Contain prior authorization of Adult Long-Term Home Health Services, pursuant to Sections 8.520-8.527; - h.
+Reflect cultural considerations of the individual and be conducted by providing information in plain language and in a manner that is accessible to individuals with disabilities and persons who are limited English proficient; - e.
+Formalize the support plan agreement, including appropriate signatures, in accordance with program requirements; - f.
+Contain prior authorization for services, in accordance with program directives, including cost containment requirements;

+- g.
+Contain prior authorization of Adult Long Term Home Health Services, pursuant to Section 8.520-8.527: - h.
 Include a method for the individual to request updates to the plan as needed; - i.
-Include an explanation to the individual of complaint procedures; - j.
-Include an explanation to the individual of critical incident procedures; and - k.
+Include an explanation of complaint procedures to the individual; - j.
+Include an explanation of critical incident procedures to the individual; and - k.
 Explain the appeals process to the individual. - 4.
-The case manager shall provide necessary information and support to ensure that the individual directs the process to the maximum extent possible and is enabled to make informed choices and decisions and shall ensure that the development of the Person-Centered Support Plan: - a.
+The case manager shall provide necessary information and support to ensure that the individual directs the process to the maximum extent possible and is enabled to make informed choices and decisions and ensure that the development of the Support Plan: - a.
 Occurs at a time and location convenient to the individual receiving services; - b.
-Is led by the individual, the individual's parent's (if the individual is a minor), and/or the individual's authorized representative; - c.
+Is led by the individual, family members and/or individual's representative with the case manager; - c.
 Includes people chosen by the individual; - d.
-Addresses the goals, needs and preferences identified by the individual throughout the planning process;
+Addresses the goals, needs and preferences identified by the individual throughout the planning process; - e.

-- e.
 Includes the arrangement for services by contacting service providers, coordinating service delivery, negotiating with the provider and the individual regarding service provision and formalizing provider agreements in accordance with program rules; and - f.
-Includes referral to community resources as needed and development of resources for the individual if a resource is not available within the individual's community.

-5. Prudent purchase of services:

-- a.
-The case manager shall arrange services and supports using the most costeffective methods available in light of the individual's needs and preferences. - b.
+Includes referral to community resources as needed and development of resources for individual individuals if a resource is not available within the individual's community. - 5.
+Prudent purchase of services: - The case manager shall arrange services and supports using the most cost effective methods available in considering of the individual's needs and preferences. - b.
 When family, friends, volunteers or others are available, willing and able to support the individual at no cost, these supports shall be utilized before the purchase of services, providing these services adequately meet the individual's needs. - c.
-When public dollars must be used to purchase services, the case manager shall encourage the individual to select the lowest-cost provider of service when quality of service is comparable. - d.
-The case manager shall assure there is no duplication in services provided by LTSS programs and any other publicly or privately funded services. - 6.
-In order to assure quality of services and supports and health and welfare of the individual, the case manager shall observe the individual's residence prior to completing and submitting the individual's Person-Centered Support Plan.
-Upon Department approval, observation may be completed using virtual technology methods may be delayed.
-Such approval may be granted for situations in which in-person observation would pose a documented safety risk to the case manager or client (e.g. natural disaster, pandemic, etc.).
+When public dollars must be used to purchase services, the case manager shall encourage the individual to select the lowest cost provider of service when quality of service is comparable. - d.
+The case manager shall assure there is no duplication in services provided by SEP programs and any other public or privately funded services. - 6.
+In order to assure quality of services and supports and health and welfare of the individual, the case manager shall observe the individual's residence prior to completing and submitting the individual's support plan.